 - You must obey all traffic laws and regulations of the Commonwealth.

-- You must use hand signals to let people know you plan stop or turn.
+- You must use hand signals to let people know you plan stop or turn, though this is not required if taking a hand off the handlebars would endanger the bike rider.

 - You must give pedestrians the right of way.